lucia-ramirez/My_Website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Sanger Institute
+- name: Wellcome Sanger Institute

 # Short bio (displayed in user profile at end of posts)
-bio: Student at the Sanger Institute.
+bio: Student at the Wellcome Sanger Institute.
 Interested in genomics, bioinformatics and immune system.

 # Interests to show in About widget
 interests: